Department of Communication Disorders

 Mission Statement

-The Department of Communication Disorders, located in Round Rock, is dedicated to excellence in teaching, research, and clinical practice in speech-language pathology and audiology.
-We are committed to innovative instruction, expansion of knowledge, and community-based collaboration to create a vibrant and supportive learning community that engages and inspires students, faculty, staff, and clients.
-Advanced clinical and educational training, grounded in evidence-based practices (EBP) and practice-based evidence (PBE), prepares students to serve individuals with communication disorders and their families in an ethical and culturally competent manner.
+The Department of communication disorders is committed to innovative instruction, expansion of knowledge and community-based collaboration to create a vibrant and supportive learning community that engages and inspires students, faculty, staff, and clients.
+Rigorous academic and clinical training that is grounded in evidence-based practice prepares students to serve individuals with communication disorders and their families in an ethical and culturally competent manner.

 Vision Statement

-The vision of the Department of Communication Disorders is to become the leading program in the State of Texas for educating future speech-language pathologists and audiologists for clinical, research, and leadership roles ready to work successfully with culturally and/or linguistically diverse across the lifespan.
+The vision of the Department of Communication Disorders is to become the leading program in the State of Texas for educating future speech-language pathologists and audiologists for clinical, research, and leadership roles ready to work successfully with individuals across the lifespan from all cultures and linguistic backgrounds.

 Immunization Requirements